MicrosoftDocs/well-architected/well-architected/cost-optimization/eliminate-waste.md

 ## Key strategies

-Eliminate waste by using only the necessary resources, whether it's workload components, application features, or prepaid plans.
+Eliminate waste by using only the necessary resources, such as workload components, application features, or prepaid plans.
 Waste leads to inflated expenses.
 Regularly review and update how you manage workload resources and prepaid plans to get the most value for your money.

 ### Eliminate waste from the application

 Identify and remove underutilized or unnecessary features in your application to reduce costs and reallocate resources more efficiently.
 Evaluate potential waste based on the value of application features to users and their alignment with business goals.
-An application feature refers to a specific functionality or capability of application software that serves a specific purpose or provides a specific service to the users.
-Identify and eliminate features that aren't providing value to the workload or aren’t worth their current investment.
-Removing unnecessary or underutilized features reduces costs associated with maintaining and supporting them.
-It allows you to allocate resources more efficiently to features that bring more value to the users and the business.
+An application feature refers to a functionality or capability of application software that serves a specific purpose or provides a specific service to the users.
+Identify and eliminate features that don't provide value to the workload.
+Removing unnecessary features lets you allocate resources more efficiently to features that bring more value to the users and the business.

 **Evaluate the value.** To determine the value of a feature, consider its effects on the overall application and the value it provides to the customers.
 Some factors to consider include: